microsoft/BotBuilder-V3/Builder/Node/libraries/latest.md

     npm install --save botbuilder

 ## Release Notes
-Version 0.6 is the initial public release of Bot Builder for Node.js.
-Developers should expect breaking changes in future versions of the framework.
+The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

+### 0.6.1
+* Fixed an issue with SlackBot & SkypeBot escapeText() and unescapeText() methods not doing  a global replace.
+* Changed the URL that the BotConnectorBot sends outgoing bot originated messages to.
+We had an old server link.
+* Updated LKG build and package.json version.